Three-fifths Compromise: Debate

 Before the Civil War aspects of the Constitution were subject for significant debate by abolitionists.
 The Garrisonian view (William Lloyd Garrison (1805–1879), a prominent American abolitionist best known for his widely read anti-slavery newspaper The Liberator of the 1830s) of the Constitution was that it was a pro-slavery document and only completely dividing the Union could satisfy the cause of anti-slavery.

 Following a bitter series of public debates including one with George Thompson, Frederick Douglass took another view, pointing to the Constitution as an anti-slavery document:

 But giving the provisions the very worse construction, what does it amount to?
 I answer—It is a downright disability laid upon the slaveholding States; one which deprives those States of two-fifths of their natural basis of representation.
 A black man in a free State is worth just two-fifths more than a black man in a slave State, as a basis of political power under the Constitution.
 Therefore, instead of encouraging slavery, the Constitution encourages freedom by giving an increase of "two-fifths" of political power to free over slave States.
 So much for the three-fifths clause; taking it at is worst, it still leans to freedom, not slavery; for, be it remembered that the Constitution nowhere forbids a coloured man to vote.

+Akhil Reed Amar writes that Douglass and others "argued that the Three-Fifth's Clause did not deserve the derision poured on it at Philadelphia [in 1787]....
+After all, 1780s free women did not vote; nor did free children.
+Yet the Philadelphia Constitution counted both groups for apportionment purposes.
+If counting these nonvoting free folk was proper, then why wasn't it also proper to count nonvoting slaves?
+Free women and children ... counted at a full five-fifths.
+Slaves counted for less.
+Thus, Douglass and others argued, the Philadelphia system was a two-fifths slavery penalty (three-fifths compared to five-fifths), not a three-fifths slavery bonus (three-fifths compared to zero-fifths)."
+But this interpretation, Amar continues, "glossed over a key fact:"

+[A]ccording to the dominant political theory of republican government in the 1780s ... free women and free children could properly count ... because their voting and devoted husbands, brothers, and fathers sincerely took into account and earnestly represented their best interests.
+South Carolina masters, by contrast, did not claim to represent slaves or their best interests.
+Rather, masters claimed a right to own slaves—[which was] ... entirely contrary to the slaves' best interests.